dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## UPDATES part 49: Phase 3k: Part 6: Requeing and resurrection ghost threads: Private ip population and security group rules reapply post ghost node reboot

 ### Introduction

-This is the final part for the initial ghost resurrection code implementation.
+This is Part6 for the initial ghost resurrection code implementation.
 This consists of some ehancements to the ghost resurrection code and ghost ip processing code.
 The buik of the ghost resurrection code has been implemmented in Parts 1-5 as noted in the previous UPDATES.

 - Populate the private_ip address field in the ghost registry_entrys.
 The module2b creates a list of the ghost ips along with a basic